mozilla/mozjpeg/README-turbo.txt

 will effectively accelerate every dynamically linked libjpeg application on the system.

-The Windows version of libjpeg-turbo installs jpeg62.dll into c:\libjpeg-turbo\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain jpeg62.dll.
+The Windows distribution of the libjpeg-turbo SDK installs jpeg62.dll into c:\libjpeg-turbo\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain jpeg62.dll.
 However, if jpeg62.dll also exists in an application's install